wellsaid-labs/tts-evaluation/docs/SOFTWARE_DESIGN_CONSIDERATIONS.md

 #### Letter Casing

-We have decided, in order to reduce ambiguity, that capital letters should only be used to represent initialisms.
+We have decided, in order to reduce ambiguity, that uppercase letters should only be used to represent initialisms.
+For example, we remove non-initialisms by comparing the letter casing in the transcript with the voice-over script.

-There are a couple ways that this has been implemented.
-For example, we check if any capital letters within a script correspond to capital letters in the transcript.
 Also, we consider acronyms to be non-standard words that are verbalized into standard words (i.e. "NCAA" to "NC double A").
-We have also created datasets that have only initialisms, and no acronyms.
+We have also created datasets that have only initialisms and no acronyms to help enforce this invariant.

 #### Alphabet :a: